reeshuffled/reeshuffled.github.io/_posts/2023-07-21-Love-Languages.md

 ---
-layout: writing
+layout: article
+categories: Articles
+tags: ["Loving Better"]
 title: "Love Languages Are Fake.
 So What?"
-categories: Writing
-tags: ["Loving Better"]
-permalink: /writing/love-languages
+slug: love-languages
 description: "Love Languages were created by a somewhat problematic marriage counselor and are not evidence-based/supported by science.
 Does this mean that Love Languages should be scrapped entirely?
 I think that with some rehabilitation, the concept of Love Languages can still provide a lot of utility to people."
 started_at: "30-12-2022 15:24:00"
 ---